robfatland/digitaltwin/README.md

 on the internet'.
 To do this we talk to the Arduino via serial port; and the Arduino in turn passes the message along to the cellular modem via a second serial port.
 The traffic goes both ways: The cellular modem replies with some message (2nd serial connection) which the Arduino sends back (first serial connection) to the Arduino IDE.
-This works great with one important exception: 0x1a is interpreted by the SIM7000 cellular modem as '<end of message>' but there is no way to send this (it is ctrl-z) from the IDE to the Arduino.
-Eventually we will modify the `ATTest` sketch (which is doing this simple message passing in its execution loop) to flag a different keyboard character that we *can* send, probably the backtick **`\``**, and convert that to 0xa1.
-Now with this in mind we proceed to loading up the ATTest sketch to facilitate some manual communication with the SIM7000.
+This works great with one important exception: 0x1a is ctrl-z and is interpreted by the SIM7000 cellular modem as '\<end of message\>' but there is no way to send this from the keyboard / IDE to the Arduino.
+Eventually we modify the `ATTest` sketch (which is doing this simple message passing in its execution loop) to use a different keyboard character, probably the backtick **`\``**, and pass this along as 0xa1.

+With this in mind we load the ATTest sketch for manual communication with the SIM7000.

 Open an example sketch: Use the IDE File > Examples > DFRobot_SIM7000 menu to select sketch **`DFRobotSIM7000ATTest`**.